oneSource Health and Safety Team Logo

 There is a risk (1 in 41 chance) of your school or college having a fire.
 To put this in context:

-The key to successfully managing fire hazards in schools and colleges is the completion (and subsequent implementation of identified control measures) of a fire risk assessment by a competent person.
+The key to successfully managing fire hazards in schools and colleges is the completion of a fire risk assessment by a competent person.
+Once the documentation is completed, schools must ensure that the identified control measures are fully implemented to ensure adequate protection of their people and assets.
 Our fire risk assessors all have extensive experience in undertaking these assessments for schools and colleges.
+They will happily offer advice & guidance to the establishment's staff on how to successfully implement the identified physical protection & management control measures .

 The Regulatory Reform (Fire Safety) Order 2005 (RRFSO) requires employers to undertake fire risk assessments of their premises.
-The focus of the RRFSO is to ensure life safety.
-In addition to this critical issue, our assessors will also consider business continuity risks to reduce the extent of total loss/damage to the remainder of the buildings in the event of a fire.
-To conduct the fire risk assessment of your school or college, a fire risk assessor will visit your premises and undertake a comprehensive evaluation of all areas of the property looking at all areas of fire safety and risk in detail.The process will involve a consultation period with the premises manager, to determine the existing outline standard of fire risk management in the workplace.
+The focus of the RRFSO is to ensure the life safety of people.
+In addition to this critical issue, our assessors will also consider the business continuity risks, to reduce the extent of total loss/damage to the remainder of the buildings in the event of a fire.
+To conduct the fire risk assessment of your school or college buildings, a fire risk assessor will visit your premises and undertake a comprehensive evaluation of all of the buildings looking at all areas of fire safety and risk in detail.The process will involve a consultation period with the premises manager, to determine the existing outline standard of fire risk management in the workplace.
 A pre-inspection letter will be sent before the visit date to enable you to gather the necessary information required by the fire risk assessor.

 After examining the school or college's documentary evidence relating to its fire management activities, there will be a physical inspection to look at and identify/confirm all of the points below: